benoitc/econfig/README.md

 files.

 econfig can be use to read and update INI files.
-Values are cached in an ETS table and you can manage multiple configuration profile.
+Values are cached in an ETS table and you can manage multiple configuration profiles.
 A process can also subscribe to config updates events.

 Autoreload of the config when an INI file is updated is supported, you can even